xIves/scientific_programming/README.md

 ## Sync origin with upstream

-To sync your fork (origin) and clone with the upstream repository.
-In this case, you can use the following Git commands:
+To sync your fork (origin) and clone with the upstream repository you can use the following Git commands:

 ```bash
 git remote add upstream https://github.com/mario-gellrich-zhaw/scientific_programming.git